 Federal Loan Repayment

 If you had borrowed loans under the Federal Family Education Loan (FFEL) Program* as an undergraduate or graduate student at a different institution, please contact the specific lender you chose.
-Please note that you may view your entire federal loan history, including current lenders, on the National Student Loan Data System.
+Please note that you may view your entire federal loan history, including current lenders, on the Federal Student Aid website.

 * In the Direct Loan program, the U.S. Department of Education provides the loan funds.
 Repayments are made directly to the federal government.
 In the FFEL program, the student selects a private lender to provide the loan funds.
 Repayments are made to the private lender.